Wild Card Agent

 Economic Calendar Integration (Automated)

-The Wild Card Agent automatically checks a local economic calendar schedule — no web scraping required.
+The Wild Card Agent automatically checks a local economic calendar schedule.

 What's Checked: